clarin-eric/VirtualCollectionRegistry/doc/README.txt

 Change the value of the 'value' attribute if desired.
 If this parameter is not set, the default value "CLARIN Virtual Collection Registry" will be used as a collection name.

-* ADMINISTRATOR USERS *

-Add the following context parameter:

-<Parameter
-	   name="eu.clarin.cmdi.virtualcollectionregistry.admindb"
-	   value="/path/to/vcr-admin.conf" />

-Add the username of each user that should get administrator rights to the referenced file, one username per line.